olensmar/serverless4j/maven-plugin/README.md

 * timeout - overrides the default invocation timeout of 60 seconds - be aware that this is strictly speaking the timeout of the entire "serverless invoke" process and not just the function itself.

-You could of course bind verification to the `mvn verify` command with - but you'd have to make sure your functions get deployed before verifying (perhaps by binding serverless:deploy to the same build phase)
+You could of course bind verification to the `mvn verify` command with

 ```
 ...